 When it comes to choosing colors for their brands, many companies and businesses are mainly guided by their own tastes and preferences.
 Unfortunately, they do not understand that by doing that, they are making a terrible mistake.

 Research shows that color in marketing catches most of the attention, therefore the decision on brand colors should be based on a certain strategy rather than taste.

 The most crucial goal of marketing is to form the correct image of a company, product, or service.
 It is necessary to convey the main brand message to the end consumer.

-The right brand color is able to complement the product with the desired characteristics, thus making it more attractive in the eyes of the consumers.
+The right brand color can complement the product with the desired characteristics, thus making it more attractive in the eyes of the consumers.

 An accurate and thoughtful selection of colors can help to form a fascinating as well as a memorable brand.
-And in this article, we’ll reveal such a phenomenon as brand colors, their aspects, and how to use them to the greatest extent possible.
+And in this article, we’ll reveal such a phenomenon as brand colors, their aspects, and how to use them in the UX design to the greatest extent possible.